jtpotato/jtpotato.github.io/posts/how-i-built-an-ai-writing-tool.md

 To procrastinate, I recently embarked on a project to create an AI writing tool that could generate Twitter threads more efficiently.
 However, what started as a simple experiment quickly turned into a dumpster fire of code plastered together.

+*This piece was written with the assistance of text-generation AI.
+It was not written with my own AI discussed in this piece.*

 ![This is fine…](https://cdn-images-1.medium.com/max/2000/1*7gQIHDGCpEocaUTpQBLpdw.jpeg)*This is fine…*

 The first obstacle I encountered when creating an AI writing tool was a lack of funds.